MWATelescope/manta-ray-client/README.md

 * `obs_id: <integer>`
   - Observation ID
 * `preprocessor: <cotter || birli>`
-  - `cotter`: (default) Cotter preprocessor - can only be used for legacy observations
+  - `cotter (default)`: Cotter preprocessor - can only be used for legacy observations
   - `birli`: Birli preprocessor - can be used with either MWAX or legacy observations
 * `job_type: c`
   - Always 'c' for conversion jobs.